JoshLudahl/bulgae/README.md

 * [Font Awesome](https://fontawesome.com/) for awesome fonts

 ## Docker Compose
-This project setup to run in Docker, with Mongo and Mongo Express.
+This Mongo database is set up to run in Docker, with Mongo and Mongo Express.
 Start your Docker service, then run `docker compose up`.
 The project is set up to use root and example as the username and password for this sample application.
 You can modify this in the `docker-compose.yaml` and the `settings.js` files as you see fit.

+## Running the application
+Once you have started the Mongo instance (see Docker Compose), run `npm run start` to start the application.
+Access the page at: `localhost:3000`

 ## Future plans
 Several components have broken over the last three years with general updates and haven't been maintained.